El-Mahdi Holly: Community involvement

-Covid-19 impacted Henry County families at a disproportionate rate, resulting in heavy job loss and food insecurity.
+COVID-19 impacted Henry County families at a disproportionate rate, resulting in heavy job loss and food insecurity.
 Seeing the gap in services, Holly hosted the #GiveThanks food giveaways during the pandemic that fed 17,000 local Henry County families.

 El-Mahdi Holly remains committed to the community, serving as a board member of sickle cell anemia awareness nonprofit organization, My Three Sicklers Foundation.
 He also serves as the Education Co-Pillar for Black Male Initiative Georgia, which seeks to change the narrative around black men in society.

 Awards

 Over the course of his years in public service, Holly has been recognized as a standout in nonprofit circles.
 The Georgia Council on Developmental Disabilities recognized him with its Legislative Champion Award.
-This came in response to Holly’s work on HR372, which strengthens the GA Employment Council and work to move away from subpar minimum wage practices.
+This came in response to Holly's work on HR372, which strengthens the GA Employment Council and work to move away from subpar minimum wage practices.

 Every year, the AJC compiles a list of the best dressed lawmakers from legislative session, ranking Holly #4 in 2022.

+In 2023, Georgia Legislative Black Caucus, the nation's largest caucus of 71 Black/African American state lawmakers, awarded El-Mahdi Holly with the House Legislator of the Year Award.